-Inside Sales: Inside sales reps work almost exclusively in an office setting with a more structured schedule and limited travel opportunities.
-The primary method of driving revenue is through the organization’s lead generation process (rather than a rep’s Rolodex) and a majority of effort is dedicated to reaching out to these leads via phone and email, setting up times to discuss the company’s product(s), and arranging demonstrations.
+Inside sales reps work almost exclusively in an office setting with a more structured schedule and limited travel opportunities.
+The primary method of driving revenue is through the organization’s lead generation process (rather than a rep’s Rolodex), and a majority of effort is dedicated to reaching out to these leads via phone and email, setting up times to discuss the company’s product(s), and arranging demonstrations.
 The inside sales model has a shorter sales cycle; however, this usually goes hand in hand with smaller sales (and lower commissions).

 Technical skills are a key requirement for the inside sales specialist.
 Individual companies have their own sales systems or customer relationship management (CRM) software that you will have to learn to navigate.
 You also must have above-average administrative abilities, as you will need to create and maintain revenue forecasts, track call results, and generate internal reports.

-Field sales reps will always have a place in business because certain products require a more personal touch and a face-to-face conversation.
+Field sales reps will always have a place in business because certain products require a more personal touch and face-to-face conversations.
 Furthermore, closing larger sales usually involves a meeting with c-level personnel, which won’t have the same impact if done over the phone.
 This helps to explain why outside sales pros are able to “close the deal” 40% of the time; in-person meetings cultivate a stronger relationship between seller and customer.